 A Review of Disney’s Yacht Club Resort, including the location, amenities, and rooms at the Yacht Club.

-A convenient, elegant Disney hotel that is also kid friendly?
+A convenient, elegant Disney hotel that is also kid-friendly?
 While this may seem to be something almost impossible to find, Disney’s Yacht Club Resort absolutely fits the bill.

 Note: As an attendee of the Disney Social Media Moms conference, I received discounts and perks, although I did pay a fee to attend.
 I am a former member of the Disney Parks Moms Panel, and all opinions are my own.
-This post contains affiliate links.
-A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
+During my second stay, I paid for my entire stay in full on my own.

 A Review of Disney’s Yacht Club Resort

 Disney’s Yacht Club Resort is located in the Epcot area of the resort, adjacent to the Beach Club Resort.
 While the Beach Club is more fun and casual, the Yacht Club is a more elegant resort.
 It seems to be a little quieter than the Beach Club.
 However, I found that it is still entirely kid-friendly.

 Transportation to the parks from the Yacht Club is fairly easy.
 There’s a direct bus to the Magic Kingdom (or sometimes a shared bus with the Beach Club), a shared bus to Animal Kingdom, and boats to Epcot and Disney’s Hollywood Studio.

 The buses now have a sign above the station showing when the next bus is scheduled to arrive.
 This makes things so much easier because you’ll at least have an idea of how long you’ll need to wait.
 Bus times are also accessible via the My Disney Experience app.